Criminal Defense Practice Areas

 There are many circumstances under which a person may be able to appeal a judge or jury’s conviction.
 If a witness lied on the stand, if evidence that should not have been admissible was used in the trial, or if new evidence is introduced in your trial it may be in your best interest to appeal the decision.
 There is a labyrinth of paperwork in any appeal case and a trained appellate attorney will research every element of the law and cases like yours to find a compelling reason to get you a second trial.

 Crimes such as child molestation and child pornography are considered so heinous that a person accused of these crimes is often convicted in the court of public opinion long before they go to trial.
-Groups that advocate for sexual assault victim’s rights, have argued that a victim of a sex crime should always be believed under any circumstances.

 If you are convicted of a sex crime, you not only face jail time, fines and probation, you may end up paying for the conviction forever.
 You will have to register yourself as a sex offender and you can be denied employment and housing because of your conviction.
 Anyone can look at a registered sex offender list and see exactly what you were convicted of.
 This can lead to instances of vigilantism and harassment.